-Under Ohio law, a person commits theft by taking of property or services without authorization and with the intent to permanently deprive the owner of the property or not pay for the services.
+Under Ohio law, a person commits theft by taking property or services without authorization and with the intent to deprive the owner of the property or not pay for the services.

 Specifically, Ohio criminal statutes prohibit someone from knowingly obtaining or exerting control over someone else's property or services:

 Theft includes acts commonly referred to as larceny, embezzlement, shoplifting, and extortion.
 Because theft can involve property or services, it's important to understand how Ohio defines each category.
 In Ohio, "property" includes any property, real or personal, tangible or intangible, and any interest or license in that property.
 "Services" include labor, rental services, public utility services (such as water or electricity), food, drink, transportation, entertainment, and the like.